Skip to main content

 InputCommentsDefault

 Token URLThe OAuth 2.0 Token URL for NetSuite.
-Replace <ACCOUNT_ID> with your account ID, which can be found in your browser's URL bar when you log in to NetSuite - https://<ACCOUNT_ID>.app.netsuite.com/https://<ACCOUNT_ID>.suitetalk.api.netsuite.com/services/rest/auth/oauth2/v1/token
+Replace <ACCOUNT_ID> with your NetSuite account ID, which can be found in your browser's URL bar when you log in: https://<ACCOUNT_ID>.app.netsuite.com/https://<ACCOUNT_ID>.suitetalk.api.netsuite.com/services/rest/auth/oauth2/v1/token

-Certificate ID (Key ID)The key ID used for signing the JWT token.
+Certificate ID (Key ID)The certificate ID (key ID) from your NetSuite certificate, used for signing the JWT token.
+Found in Setup > Company > Company Information > Certificates.

-Private Key for JWTThe private key used for signing the JWT token.
+Private Key for JWTThe private key (RSA or EC format) used for signing the JWT token.
+This is the private key corresponding to your NetSuite certificate.
+Include the full key with BEGIN/END markers.

 Actions